mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 NEW_ESR_VERSION=52  # Only if a new ESR comes up (for instance 52.0esr) ./update_merge_day_wiki.sh # Or ./update_merge_day_wiki.sh -e $NEW_ESR_VERSION
 ```
-:warning: This script was broken at one point.
-If script fails, update the wiki pages manually by bumping the gecko version in below urls
+~~:warning: This script was broken at one point.
+If script fails, update the wiki pages manually by bumping the gecko version in below urls~~

-1. Check the new values:
+1. ~~Check~~ Edit the new values manually:
   * [NEXT_VERSION](https://wiki.mozilla.org/Template:Version/Gecko/release/next)
   * [CENTRAL_VERSION](https://wiki.mozilla.org/Template:Version/Gecko/central/current)
   * [BETA_VERSION](https://wiki.mozilla.org/Template:Version/Gecko/beta/current)